 There are many other instances I found while writing the book, you’ll have to read it to find out, and I look forward to hearing some of your own examples of how you understand the connection between dance and politics!

 Click here to find out more information about her book.

-Learn more about culture and creativity on our London based Cultural and Creative Industries course!
+Learn more about culture and creativity on our London-based Creative Industries course!